- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By following these recommended practices, you can minimize the risk of data loss and ensure the reliability of your backups on NAS Buffalo LinkStation LS220D1202B devices.

-Although NAS LinkStation LS220D1202B can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS LinkStation LS220D1202B can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -